-Enable features of other make programs.
+► Enable features of other make programs.

-clearmake and omake have several compatibility modes, which provide for partial emulations of popular make programs, such as Gnu Make, Opus Make, Microsoft Nmake, and Borland Bmake.
-For more information, see Chapter 6, Using clearmake Compatibility Modes, and ClearCase OMAKE Manual.
+clearmake and omake have several compatibility modes, which provide for partial emulations of popular make programs.
+For more information, see the OMAKE Guide and the makefile compatibility commands in the Command Reference.

 To achieve absolute compatibility with other make programs, you can actually use them to perform builds.
 However, builds with a standard make do not provide build auditing, configuration lookup, or sharing of DOs.
 The MVFS files that the build creates are view-private files, not derived objects.
 However, you can execute the make program in a clearaudit shell, which performs an audited build.